LearnOnDemandSystems/docs/lod/lod-api/lod-api-update-lab-instructions-package.md

 documents/document2.pdf
 ```

-You could reference this content in your instructions like this...
+You could reference these content files in your instructions like this...

 ```
 ![](image1.jpg)